fwesh001/Bible-Quiz/README.md

 ## 🔧 Features

 - Multiple-choice Bible questions with references and short facts
+- **Responsive Design**: Optimized for mobile devices and tablets (including 412x915 screens)
+- **Deployment Ready**: Configured for seamless deployment on Render with Flask serving static files
 - Category filter: Old Testament / New Testament / All
 - Difficulty filter (Normal / Hard / All)
 - **Visual Timers**: Round Timer (bar) and Question Timer (circular countdown)